Dual Accuracy-Quality-Driven Neural Network for Prediction Interval Generation: Acknowledgments

 \section{Acknowledgments}

-The authors wish to thank the team members of the On-Field Precision Experiment (OFPE) project for their comments through the development of this work, especially Dr. Paul Hegedus for collecting and curating the site-specific data.
-We would also like to thank Jordan Schupbach for providing advice on the experimental design and Dr. Ann Marie Reinhold for providing advice on the data visualization.

-\begin{IEEEbiography}[{ }]{Giorgio Morales} (GS'21) is a PhD student in computer science at Montana State University and a current member of the Numerical Intelligent Systems Laboratory (NISL).
+The authors wish to thank the members of the Data Intensive Farm Management project (USDA-NIFA-AFRI 2016-68004-24769 and USDA-NRCS NR213A7500013G021) for their comments through the development of this work, especially Dr. Paul Hegedus for collecting and curating the site-specific data.
+We thank Jordan Schupbach for providing advice on the experimental design. \begin{IEEEbiography}[{ }]{Giorgio Morales} (GS'21) is a PhD student in computer science at Montana State University and a current member of the Numerical Intelligent Systems Laboratory (NISL).
 He holds a BS in mechatronic engineering from the National University of Engineering, Peru, and an MS in computer science from Montana State University, USA.
 His research interests are deep learning, explainable machine learning, computer vision, and precision agriculture. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{John W. Sheppard} (M’86–SM’97–F’07) received his PhD in computer science from Johns Hopkins University and is a fellow of the Institute of Electrical and Electronics Engineers.
 He is a Norm Asbjornson College of Engineering distinguished professor of computer science in the Gianforte School of Computing of Montana State University.
 His research interests include extending and applying algorithms in deep learning, probabilistic graphical models, and evolutionary optimization to a variety of application areas, including electronic prognostics and health management, precision agriculture, and medical diagnostics. \end{IEEEbiography}